 Cohort analysis is an easy way of looking at your data.
 But, to implement it successfully you need a powerful marketing platform.
 A single platform where you can compile data, analyze it using cohort analysis, and act upon those insights.
 MoEngage it is.

-MoEngage is an Artificial Intelligence-powered Customer Engagement Platform that helps businesses automate and ramp up their marketing efforts.
+MoEngage is an Insights-led Customer Engagement Platform that helps businesses automate and ramp up their marketing efforts.
 MoEngage’s built-in analytics supports cohort analysis for various scenarios like app launch, website traffic, marketing campaigns, and so on.

 MoEngage Cohorts empowers businesses with data that helps in measuring and driving user retention.
 You'll gain specific benefits using MoEngage, such as: